Looking forward to the

 through the Study of Ettore Bugatti

 On November 14th The Bugatti Trust held a virtual celebration of vintage Bugattis in all their beauty with a day of especially curated content and contributions from much valued clubs, restorers, enthusiasts, historians, writers and visual storytellers, photographers and painters from around the world.

 Image courtesy of Adam Gompertz @revseventandart

-The Bugatti Trust Will Celebrate 30 Years of Furthering Education through The Study of Ettore Bugatti
+The Bugatti Trust Celebrates 30 Years of Furthering Education through The Study of Ettore Bugatti

-In 2020 The Bugatti Trust will celebrate its 30th anniversary this year with a number of special events and exhibitions with at all times the educational aims and objectives a priority focus.
+In 2020 The Bugatti Trust celebrated its 30th anniversary with a number of special events and exhibitions with at all times the educational aims and objectives a priority focus.

 A big end of year thank you goes to everyone who has helped make 2019 so special, whether you are a member, a visitor, a volunteer, a benefactor, a friend, an educational partner or an event sponsor, we could not do it without you!